Peter Wingrove Peter Wingrove @SmartAsDaddy

 Triplet therapy

 After a second opinion on Harley Street, I began triplet therapy on the NHS at Weston Park Cancer Centre, Sheffield: androgen deprivation therapy, androgen receptor pathway inhibitor, and seven rounds of chemotherapy.
 The treatment hit hard.
 After the first session I developed severe neutropenia — my white blood cells dropped to almost zero — and spent five days in hospital with a fever that wouldn’t break.
 Chemo 2 was on my birthday.
 I turned purple and went into anaphylaxis before the nurses brought me back with adrenaline.
-I rang the bell in September 2025, but knew that the war had not been won.
+I rang the bell in September 2025, but knew the challenge was far from over.

 By March 2026, my PSA was 0.12.
 No active tumours.
 My original prognosis of 2–4 years has potentially become 7–10.
 I’m winning — not cured, but winning.